Memo Bank unveils its business bank, credit license and $22.5 million in new funding – TechCrunch

 The startup has raised a $22.5 million (€20 million) funding round from BlackFin Capital Partners, existing investor Daphni and Bpifrance.
 Founders Future and a ton of business angels are also joining the round — Alexis Bonillo, Antoine Martin, Marc Simoncini, Nicolas Steegmann, Oleg Tscheltzoff, Paulin Dementhon, Pierre Valade, Rachel Delacour, Sarah Meyohas, Thibaud Elzière, Xavier Niel…

-The former CEO of Arkéa Ronan Le Moal is also taking a seat at the table as chairman of the board.
+The former CEO of Arkéa, Ronan Le Moal, is also taking a seat at the table as chairman of the board.
 Memo Bank had previously raised $7.6 million (€6.7 million) in 2018.

 So what is Memo Bank exactly?
 You’ll have to wait a few months if you want to become a client.
 The company has developed its own core banking infrastructure and wants to offer everything you’d expect from a business bank.

 It starts with a bank account that doesn’t suck.
 “It seems obvious but believe me it’s not,” Guyot said.
 Many business banks don’t let you add team members without sending a letter.
-Or you can’t browse transactions that are older than three months in the web interface.
+Or you can’t browse in the web interface transactions that are older than three months.

 But the real product is credit.
 Memo Bank wants to offer credit lines in just a few days without any cumbersome paperwork.
 Memo Bank’s biggest competitor isn’t neobanks.
 The startup is competing directly with online lending platforms, such as October.

 At first, Memo Bank is going to accept clients in the Paris area.
 While the company won’t have any physical branch, it wants to be able to come and talk to you directly.
-It’ll expand to Lyon and then other French cities in the next years.
+It’ll expand to Lyon and then other French cities in the coming years.
 Eventually, Memo Bank hopes it can attract 4,000 clients within four years.